 Making an income in real estate isn’t limited to private properties.
-Investors can also see profits from their commercial investments if they know how to approach the process.
+Investors can also see profits from their commercial investments, if they know how to approach the process.

 A commercial property might refer to any of the following:

-- retail buildings
+- Retail buildings

-- office buildings
+- Office buildings

-- apartment buildings
+- Apartment buildings

-- “mixed use” buildings
+- “Mixed use” buildings

-- industrial buildings
+- Industrial buildings

 There are many benefits to purchasing a commercial property – most striking is the increased earning potential.
 Commercial properties can get as much as 12 percent of the purchase price in annual returns.
 Private residences typically only see a four percent annual return.

-1. Find a Solid Property
+Find a Solid Property

-2. Maintain the Property
+Maintain the Property

 Commercial buildings amass a lot more wear and tear than residences.
 You can significantly extend the life of your property if you properly maintain it.

 If, however, you don’t feel like property managers are in the budget, make sure you have a set of great repair companies on hand.
 If you have a plumbing or electrical problem, they can be on the scene quickly to reverse the damage and keep you from losing tenants.

-3. Understand the Commercial Property Market
+Understand the Commercial Property Market

 The commercial property market is very different from the residential property market, yet there are some similarities.
 Here, the success of a commercial income property is wholly dependent on the state of the local economy.
 If businesses are shutting down, unemployment is rising, and the population is slowly decreasing, it’s a sign that the local economy can’t support another business or large apartment complex.
 If this is the case in an area you’re considering, it’s best to look elsewhere.

 Charge the Right Rent Prices

 Learning the market will also help you charge appropriate rent prices.
 Properties priced too high will keep your units vacant, and those priced too low will either make the property appear cheap or have you losing out on profits.

 The best way to know what rent to charge is to assess similar properties in your area.
-Rent prices are extremely competitive, so the price of a property with the same square footage and amenities should be very close to what you charge.
+Rent prices are incredibly competitive, so the price of a property with the same square footage and amenities should be very close to what you charge.

-5. Sell When Appropriate
+Sell When Appropriate

 If you’re venturing into commercial real estate, you have an exciting adventure ahead of you with the potential for wealth.
-But don’t be deceived by the profits alone.
+However, don’t be deceived by the profits alone.
 There is much to be done to achieve a profitable property, and going into the market unprepared will leave you penniless rather than rich.